-Description: Temporary disable battery for servicing the system.
+Descriptions: Temporarily disable the built-in battery for servicing the system.
 After selecting this item, the system will be automatically powered off, then ready to be serviced.

-Note: The battery will be automatically enabled when the ac power adapter is reconnected.
+Note: The built-in battery will be automatically enabled when the ac power adapter is reconnected.